NikitaSharma1342/Pomodoro_app/README.md

 # Pomodoro_app
-A simple Pomodoro App created with Python and Tkinter.
+A simple Pomodoro App created with Tkinter.
 # Table of Contents
 * Description
 * Libraries